tobyck/crisis-lab-2024/README.md

     arduino-cli compile --fqbn SparkFun:avr:RedBoard embedded
     ```

-4. Plug in the board and find out where it's attached
+4. Plug in the board and find out where it's attached (you're looking for the port)

     ```
     arduino-cli board list
+    ```

+    You should see something like this:

+    ```
+    Port         Protocol Type              Board Name FQBN Core /dev/ttyUSB0 serial   Serial Port (USB) Unknown
     ```

 5. Upload onto the board